kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ### Non-Goals

 1. Scoped recommendations for Deployments, StatefulSets, or Job-like workloads.
-   This is out of scope for the initial alpha and can be revisited for other controllers if there is user demand.
+   These are out of scope for this AEP; support for other controllers, if needed, would be proposed as a separate AEP behind its own feature gate.
 2. Cross-group bootstrapping (using other groups to invent an initial recommendation for a never-seen label value).
 3. Requiring a fixed taxonomy of scopes (`Node`, `NodePool`, cloud-specific